 The current planning period began December 31, 2018 and will end September 15, 2030.
 RHNA progress since the beginning of the planning period can be tracked in Table 6-2.
 In total, 16 units have been built in the current projection period.
 To date, 10 units are above moderate, 2 are moderate, and 4 are low-income units.
 There are no pending or unbuilt permitted units in the City.
 Approximately 8.4 percent of the RHNA allocation for this planning period has been met.
 Staff determines the income category of the residential development based on the type of dwelling unit built and the median market rate.
-Manufactured homes, ADUs, and deed restricted multifamily are considered low income.
-Moderate and Above Moderate homes are typically single-family homes or duplexes.
+Currently, Deed-restricted multi-family are considered low income.
+Moderate and Above Moderate homes range from one bedroom dwelling units, manufactured homes, ADUs, to single-family homes or duplexes.
 Staff spoke with local realtors and determined this is an accurate methodology for affordability determination.